Portions of Highway 89 buried under 30 feet of snow near Emerald Bay

 A 4-mile section of Highway 89 on either side of Emerald Bay remains closed, with some sections buried in up to 30 feet of snow, according to the California Department of Transportation.

-Caltrans maintenance crews are working to clear the highway, but with more storms expected this week, the highway’s reopening will be delayed until an extended period of dry weather allows workers to safely clear the area of snow and debris, according to a Caltrans news release.
+Caltrans maintenance crews are working to clear the highway, but with more storms expected this week, the highway won’t reopen until an extended period of dry weather allows workers to safely clear the area of snow and debris, according to a Caltrans news release.

 Motorists traveling between the south shore of Lake Tahoe and the north or west shore will have to use Highway 50 and Highway 28.